Casey Seals Masters Swimming Club

 We have steadily grown in strength and depth over the years, and this has been demonstrated by a number of great achievements:

-• Consistently being ranked 4th in the Victorian Championships for several years.
+• Regularly being ranked 4th in the Victorian Championships.

 • Holding over 100 Victorian and Australian records.